AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_AutomationIdentity.md

 ## `Create an Automation Identity`

-Create an Automation Identity.
-A non-Administrator caller must have all roles being assigned to the new Automation Identity.
+Create an automation identity.
+A non-Administrator caller must have all roles being assigned to the new automation adentity.

 ### Request